Our products

 Ranking of Fish with the Most Omega-3

 Not all fish provide the same amount of omega-3.
-Oily fish are clearly superior to lean (white) fish.
-This is the ranking by EPA+DHA content per 100g of edible portion:
+Oily fish are clearly superior to white fish (lean).
+Here is the ranking by EPA+DHA content per 100g edible portion:

 Fish EPA+DHA (mg/100g) Category Availability